Minuteman Scholarship Opportunities

 PHASE I - Fall Campaign:

-Beginning, Jan.
-16 2018, States, MSC’s, CASAs and ARAs can begin to nominate qualified individuals for the Minuteman scholarship.
+States, MSC’s, CASAs and ARAs can begin to nominate qualified individuals for the Minuteman scholarship.
 USACC HQ’s will process scholarship application requests starting Mar.
-15, 2018.
+15, 2019.
 Each State (ARNG) and Army Reserve MSC may nominate up to an assigned number of scholarships, based on the needs of the Army, as determined by HQ USACC mission requirements.
 Nominating sources should develop a competitive process to ensure only the most deserving and qualified individuals receive nominations for scholarships.
 From Mar.
-15, 2018 to Sept.
-1, 2018, the ROO at the ROTC program will receive the nomination and submit the packet to USACC for processing and conditional awarding to qualified applicants.
-Fall 2018 offer window runs through Sept.
-1, 2018 or until designated scholarships are exhausted.
+15, 2019 to Sept.
+1, 2019, the ROO at the ROTC program will receive the nomination and submit the packet to USACC for processing and conditional awarding to qualified applicants.
+Fall 2019 offer window runs through Sept.
+1, 2019 or until designated scholarships are exhausted.
 All scholarship offers are subject to available funding.

 PHASE II - Spring Campaign: